xmos/ai_tools/doc/getting_started_guide.md

     > conda activate xcore_env

+You may need to specify the fully-qualified path to your environment.

 (Step 2) Install tflite2xcore

     > pip install tflite2xcore-0.1.0.tar.gz

 (Step 3) Test the installation

 The `xformer.py` script is used to transform a quantized TensorFlow Lite model to a format optimized for xcore.ai.
-Run the following command to test the transformer on the `model_quant.tflite` test model provided.
+Run the following command to test the model conversion utility on the example `model_quant.tflite` test model provided:

     > xformer.py model_quant.tflite model_xcore.tflite

-The `tflite_visualize.py` script can be used to visualize a TensorFlow Lite model, including those converted for xcore.ai.
-You can visualize the test model conversion with the following command.
+Included in the installation, the `tflite_visualize.py` script can be used to visualize a TensorFlow Lite model, including those converted for xcore.ai.
+You can visualize the test model conversion with the following command:

     > tflite_visualize.py model_xcore.tflite -o model_xcore.html